nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 It typically takes 10-30 iterations for the Davidson algorithm to get converged results.
 The default value for `MAXITER` is 100.

-### TARGET and TARGETSYM-- the target root and its symmetry
+### TARGET and TARGETSYM: the target root and its symmetry

 At the moment, excited-state first geometry derivatives can be calculated analytically for a set of functionals, while excited-state